-Prerequisite: ECO 2050 and ECO 2060
+Prerequisite: ECO 1050 or ECO 2050 or ECO 2060

 A study of economic theories of economic development and growth.
 Topics include economics of developing countries and theories of regional growth within developed countries in the context of the U.S. and world experience.